Affiliations are provided for identification purposes only.

 To that end, Janis co-founded the Oregon Innocence Project.
 She works pro bono as an attorney for the Project and leads our amicus (“friend-of-the-court”) work.
 Janis became devoted to innocence work after she successfully represented her brother, Jason Puracal, in an international campaign to free him of wrongful conviction in Nicaragua.
 Jason was freed in September 2012 after nearly two years in captivity.
 Janis’s work included briefing in Nicaraguan and international courts, diplomatic relations in the U.S. and Nicaragua, lobbying on Capitol Hill in Washington D.C., and media appearances on a national and international level, including CNN, Reuters, and The Today Show.
 Since Jason’s release, Janis has continued to work with her brother to advocate for legal reform and won awards for her pro bono contributions to social justice.

 JD, Seattle University School of Law, magna cum laude, 2007

 BS, New York University, Leonard Stern School of Business, 2001

-Brittney Plesser graduated from Lewis & Clark Law School in May 2015.
-Brittney works almost exclusively on Oregon Innocence Project cases and issues.
-Although new to our staff, Brittney has been working at Oregon Innocence Project since September 2014 as a legal extern.
+Brittney Plesser graduated from Lewis & Clark Law School in May 2015 and began working for Oregon Innocence Project in October of that year.
+In addition to litigating OIP cases, Brittney supervises law students and consults on policy matters.
+Although Brittney became a member of OIP staff in 2015, she began working with us in September 2014 as a legal extern.
 Before joining OIP, she was a legal intern at the California Innocence Project in San Diego, her hometown, and a legal intern at the ACLU of Oregon.
-Brittney is dedicated to social justice and criminal justice reform and is thrilled to have the opportunity to cultivate her passion as our first Law Fellow/Staff Attorney.

 JD, Lewis & Clark Law School, cum laude, 2015